High-deductible health insurance plans can leave you with big out-of-pocket costs. Here are 10 ways to cut expenses.

 Hospital prices across the country vary wildly for the same procedure.
 While cost shouldn’t be the sole basis for selecting a health care provider, it should be part of your process.

-When you call around to compare prices, make sure you identify your insurance company so you’re quoted the rate charged to it.
+When you call around to compare prices, make sure you identify your insurance company so you’re quoted the rate it is charged.
 You don’t want to be quoted the so-called “chargemaster” rate normally used for people who don’t have insurance.
 The latter is likely much higher than the rate your insurance company has negotiated with the provider.

 5. Stay in your network